This Week’s Construction Activities and Closures

 View the project map

 This project will enhance I-5 in Burbank and improve traffic circulation by adding carpool lanes in each direction between Magnolia Boulevard and Buena Vista Street, constructing a new interchange at I-5 and Empire Avenue, reconstructing the Burbank Boulevard overcrossing and realigning ramps, elevating the railroad at Buena Vista Street and San Fernando Boulevard and adjacent to Empire Avenue, and improving the intersection at San Fernando Boulevard/Victory Place and Lincoln Street.
-The project will relieve congestion, improve traffic flow and provide easy access to Bob Hope Airport and shopping centers.
+The project will relieve congestion, improve traffic flow and provide easy access to Hollywood Burbank Airport and shopping centers.

 BURBANK BOULEVARD CLOSURE